miurahr/omegat-textra-plugin/README.md

 ## TexTra Terms

-You need to agree NICT TexTra Service terms to use this plugin with OmegaT.
+You need to agree NICT TexTra Service terms  and  get an account (username, api key and api secret) to use this plugin with OmegaT.
+The terms show at https://mt-auto-minhon-mlt.ucri.jgn-x.jp/content/policy/

-The terms are at
+## License

-https://mt-auto-minhon-mlt.ucri.jgn-x.jp/content/policy/
+This project is distributed under the GNU general public license version 3 or later.